I don’t know what to bring.

 I have no experience meditating.

 No problem!
 Zen Church is designed to introduce individuals to the practice of meditation.
-If you would like to learn how to meditate, or if it is your first time coming to Zen Church, we ask you to arrive 30 minutes early for some brief instructions on basic meditation.
+If you would like to learn how to meditate, or if it is your first time coming to Zen Church, you will receive basic mindfulness meditation instruction as part of the practice.
 We hope to offer more in depth classes on meditation in the future, so stay tuned!

 Also, if you are an experienced meditator, or have tried it out and would like to know more, Zen Church is a great place to further develop your practice.